10 Effortless Micro Habits That Will Transform How You Look & Feel

 6. Do 10 Push-Ups And/Or Squats Before Your Morning Shower

-Starting your day with just a few bodyweight exercises can wake up your muscles, boost circulation, and kickstart metabolism without requiring a full workout.
-Over time, this habit can lead to better strength, posture, and overall fitness.
+Starting your day with just a few bodyweight exercises can wake up your muscles, boost circulation, and kickstart metabolism without requiring a complete workout.
+You’ll be surprised at how quickly the benefits build up, over time, this habit will lead to better strength, posture, and overall fitness.

-Make it easy by stacking it with your morning routine—do it right before stepping into the shower so it becomes an automatic part of your day.
+Make it easy by stacking it with your morning routine, this is a perfect activity to do right before stepping into the shower.
+It takes less than a minute and will quickly become an automatic part of your day.

 A woman performing an exercise squat.